-According to police, the 34-year-old suspect was arrested in Kiambaa area in Uasin Gishu County on Monday evening after days of tracking
+According to police, the 34-year-old suspect was seized at Kiambaa in Uasin Gishu County on Monday evening after days of tracking.

-The suspect was found with fake currencies including dollars, pounds and Kenyan Shilling notes valued at over Sh 45 million in his house.
+The suspect was found with fake currencies, including dollars, pounds and Kenyan shilling notes worth more than Sh45 million in his house.

-Officers led by Uasin Gishu County Police Commander Johnstone Ipara also seized money-printing machines from the suspect.
+Officers, led by Uasin Gishu County Police Commander Johnstone Ipara, also seized money printing machines.

-A safe box suspected to be used in the storage of the fake notes and brief cases used to carry the bills were also recovered during the Monday operation.
+A safe box suspected to have been used to store the fake notes and briefcases used to carry the bills were also recovered in the Monday operation.

-Mr Ipara who led the operation said officers have been trailing the suspect, through the weekend after a tip-off by members of the public who had complained of increasing cases of fake currencies in circulation.
+Mr Ipara said officers had been trailing the suspect after a tip-off from the public, some who had complained of increased cases of fake currencies in circulation.

-He said unsuspecting prominent traders and maize farmers who are currently selling their produce have fallen victims of the fake money syndicate.
+He said unsuspecting traders and maize farmers currently selling the produce had fallen victims to the fake money syndicate.

-According to the authorities, the arrest was the third case of fake money printing in recent months.
+Ipara said the Monday’s arrest was the third targeting fake money printing syndicates recently.